vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 * Abdominal heaviness (subjective)

-There were no serious symptoms such as bloating, muscle guarding, palpation pain, and rebound tenderness.
+There were no serious symptoms such as visible bloating (though my symptoms did match some of what might be described as "bloating"), muscle guarding, palpation pain, and rebound tenderness.
 There was no clear disruption to my bowel movement cycle, bowel characteristics, or urine characteristics.

 The effect on my overall productivity and output was minimal except to the extent that my increased sleep time reduces my hours o do work; if anything my output in the beginning (before I started enforcing more sleep) was a little higher than usual though that was probably for unrelated reasons.

 The symptoms mostly correlated with each other, so were highest together and receded together.